Choose a type of provider

 The California Department of Public Health

 California hospitals are licensed by the California Department of Public Health (DPH).
-In exchange for continuing to meet certain rules and regulations, they are allowed to care for patients.
-One of the functions of the DPH is to receive and investigate complaints for any facility they license.
+This means that they must meet certain rules and regulations in order to care for patients and receive payment.
+One function of DPH is to investigate complaints about any place they license.

 You can file a complaint with DPH by:

-Submitting the complaint: You should be as specific as possible about your concern if you are writing your complaint.
-Make sure you make a copy of what you send.
-After DPH receives your complaint, you should receive information about the name of the DPH staff person who will investigate your complaint, a complaint number and how DPH intends to follow up.
+Sending the complaint: Be as specific as possible about your concern if you are writing your complaint.
+And make sure you make a copy of what you send.
+Once DPH receives your complaint, you should receive information about the name of the DPH staff person who will investigate your complaint, a complaint number and how DPH intends to follow up.

 What are the outcomes?
 If the investigation finds your concern(s) to be true, DPH will issue a report outlining the problems and what the hospital must do to correct them.
 Depending on the severity of the violation, DPH might issue an administrative penalty of up to $25,000 for the worst violations—those that caused or could cause serious injury or death to the patient.
 You can find information on complaints and investigation outcomes for hospitals on the DPH website noted below.

 How long will it take?
-There are no laws about how long an investigation can take, though DPH policy is to complete the complaint investigation within 45 days.
+There are no rules about how long an investigation can take, though DPH policy is to notify you within 30 days after the completion of their investigation.

 The Joint Commission

-The Joint Commission is a non-profit organization that evaluates and accredits (that is, judges quality against a set of standards) health care organizations across the country.
-The Joint Commission does its work by periodically going on site to review hospitals in action.
-The Joint Commission has accredited many California hospitals, which have to meet a wide range of standards and patient safety goals related to patient care, including quality of care.
+The Joint Commission is a non-profit organization that evaluates and accredits (that is, judges quality against a set of rules or standards) health care organizations across the country.
+The Joint Commission does its work by going on site to survey hospitals in action.
+It has accredited many California hospitals.
+Those hospitals have to meet many standards and patient safety goals related to patient care, including the quality of care they give to patients.

 You can file a complaint with the Joint Commission in several ways: